soukoku/ntwain/README.markdown

 At the moment this lib does not provide ways to parse transferred image data and require consumers to do the conversion.
 The winform project contains one such example for handling DIB image in native transfer.

+The main class to use is TwainSession.
+New it up, hook into the events, and start calling all the TWAIN functions provided through it.